skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ### 17th of Last Summer (Evening)

-At the same time Enoch is visiting the Archives, Skeeve visits the Mage’s Guild.
+At the same time Enoch is visiting the Archives, Skeeve visits the Mage's Guild.

-The Fol Thron branch of the Mage’s Guild is a simple spire of brown stone, crowned with what looks like an observatory.
+The Fol Thron branch of the Mage's Guild is a simple spire of brown stone, crowned with what looks like an observatory.
 In any other setting it would look tall and impressivle, although it looks diminutive in the presence of the great Citadel.